Servando-C/Estructuras-de-datos/README.md

 # Data Structures and Algorithms in Python
-This repository is a comprehensive collection of implementations for common data structures and algorithms using Python.
-It serves as a resource for learners, developers, and interview candidates to strengthen their understanding of foundational concepts in computer science.
+This repository contains the projects, exercises, and implementations developed for the Data Structures and Algorithms course.
+It serves as a comprehensive demonstration of key concepts in computer science, focusing on Python-based solutions to optimize problem-solving techniques.